kanokkorn/crangon/README.md

 ## Description

-Experimental counter and analyzer aquaculture animals with computer vision and machine learning assisted for minimizing error from human and maximizing the accuracy of counting
+Experiment program for counting very small aquatic animal that moving in water flume

-This project was designed to be a background process and needed a front-end application [cragui](https://github.com) to be fully functional
+This project is a background process, it is needed a front-end application [cvmui](https://github.com) to be interactive

 ![experiment](https://i.imgur.com/pyDZTjF.gif)